Binning

 The units of an axis

-The binning plugin provides flexible options for accumulating data within bins.
-Instead of simply adding values to accumulate in a bin, users can utilize any alpaka atomic operation.
-This includes operations such as subtraction, minimum, maximum, AND, OR, XOR, and more.
-This flexibility enables users to tailor the accumulation process to their specific needs.
+The binning plugin provides flexible options for reducing data within bins.
+This is useful when a dump period is set.
+Instead of simply adding values in a bin, users can utilize other PMacc operations as well.
+This includes operations such as addition, minimum, maximum, bitwise AND, bitwise OR, and bitwise XOR.
+This flexibility enables users to tailor the reduction process to their specific needs.
 For instance, you might want to track the minimum or maximum value of a certain property within each bin.
-A list of available alpaka atomic operations can be found in the alpaka documentation.
+A list of available PMacc operations can be found under /include/pmacc/math/operation.
+Only operations defining the getMPI_Op function and the AlpakaAtomicOp and NeutralElement traits are supported.

 Note

-The accumulate operation is passed as a template parameter to the createBinner functions.
-For example, to use the maximum operation for accumulation, you would pass the corresponding Alpaka atomic operation as a template parameter:
+The reduce operation is passed as a template parameter to the createBinner functions.
+For example, to use the maximum operation for reduction, you would pass the corresponding PMacc operation as a template parameter:

 binningCreator